ToolJet/ToolJet/docs/versioned_docs/version-2.17.0/setup/ecs.md

           Read **[environment variables reference](/docs/setup/env-vars)**

           :::

+      5. Please add redis container as part of the deployment.
+Please make sure that you are using redis version 6.x.x

+      Also add these env variable in the above tooljet container

+        ```
+        REDIS_HOST=localhost
+        REDIS_PORT=6379
+        REDIS_USER=default
+        REDIS_PASSWORD=
+        ```

 4. Create a service to run your task definition within your cluster.
     - Select launch type as Fargate.